Saul Hertz: Enduring memorials

 The Society for Nuclear Medicine and Molecular Engineering administers the Saul Hertz, MD, Award in honor of Saul Hertz.
 The award recognizes individuals who have made outstanding contributions to the field of radionuclide therapy.

 Connecticut Senator Richard Blumenthal entered into the congressional record on May 11, 2021 "Senate Remembering Dr. Saul Hertz."
 He stated "Mr. President, today I rise to recognize Dr Saul Hertz, a pioneer for medical uses of radioiodine, RAI...
 On March 31b, 1941...
 Hertz administered the first therapeutic use of radioiodine...
 Today, medical uses of RAI remain the g©old standard of targeted precision oncology."

 Beginning in 2000, Hertz's daughter Barbara Hertz has led an effort to more thoroughly document the contributions of Hertz to medicine.
 This has included a website with his major publications.
 Barbara Hertz also co-authored with Kristin Schuller a 2010 publication in the journal Endocrine Practice on her father's major contributions to human health.

 In 2014, the National Museum of Nuclear Science and History, a Smithsonian affiliate, displayed the, "Dr. Saul Hertz and the Origin of Nuclear Medicine" exhibit.

 In 2021, the American Chemical Society (ACS) designated the Mass General Hospital as the "Saul Hertz and the Medical Uses of Radioiodine" National Historic Chemical Landmark.
-ACS Landmark commemorates this seminal achievement in the history of chemical sciences and provides a record of Dr. Hertz's contributions to chemistry and society that have profoundly transformed our lives.
+ACS Landmark commemorates this achievement in the history of chemical sciences and provides a record of Dr. Hertz's contributions to chemistry and society.